message/iata/UA.md

 3. Passengers arriving from or who have transited through India or Russian Fed. are subject to quarantine for 14 days.
 - This does not apply to:
 - passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated with AstraZeneca (Vaxzevria), Janssen, Moderna, Pfizer-BioNTech, Sinopharm or Sinovac;
-- passengers with a negative COVID-19 PCR test issued at most 72 hours before arrival;
+- passengers with a negative COVID-19 PCR test taken at most 72 hours before arrival;
 - passengers with a COVID-19 recovery certificate.
 4. Nationals and residents of Ukraine with a COVID-19 positive result are subject to quarantine.
 5. Passengers must install the Vdoma application on their personal device.
 - This does not apply to:
 - passengers younger than 18 years;
 - passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated with AstraZeneca (Vaxzevria), Janssen, Moderna, Pfizer-BioNTech, Sinopharm or Sinovac;
-- passengers with a negative COVID-19 PCR test issued at most 72 hours before arrival;
+- passengers with a negative COVID-19 PCR test taken at most 72 hours before arrival;
 - passengers with a COVID-19 recovery certificate.